How do I know my devices are on the same subnet/IP range?

 What is a subnet?

-How can tell if my devices are on the same IP range?
+How can I tell if my devices are on the same IP range?

 An IP range will be something like 192.168.1.x, and 'x' changes for each device on the network.
 For example, your server machine might be 192.168.1.4.
-If this is the case, you'll need your remotes and endpoints to also start with 192.168.1.
+If this is the case, you'll need your remotes and endpoints to also start with the same first 7 numbers in the IP scheme 192.168.1.
 If those first 3 sets of numbers are different, then they're on a different subnet!

 Examples